High Desert Food Trail

 Warm Springs to Prineville

-If you’re visiting on a Saturday in summer, spend your morning strolling past the local produce and artisan goods at the Madras Saturday Market (5) in the beautiful Sahalee Park.
-Then duck into New Basin Distilling Company (4) for a tour of the facility, and sample their spirits made from Opal Springs water and rye grown in Jefferson County.
+If you’re visiting on a Saturday in summer, spend the rest of your morning strolling past the local produce and artisan goods at the Madras Saturday Market in beautiful Sahalee Park.
+Then duck into New Basin Distilling Company for a tour of the facility, and sample their spirits made from Opal Springs water and rye grown in Jefferson County.

 The ranches in Terrebonne are worth the stop.
-Head over to DD Ranch (11), known for its pumpkin patch, hay rides and petting zoo.
-If alpacas are more your thing, stop by Crescent Moon Ranch (10), where you can pet and feed their herd (even the babies) while also sampling their fiber products.
+If you’re visiting in fall, head over to DD Ranch, known for its pumpkin patch, hay rides and petting zoo.
+If alpacas are more your thing, stop by Crescent Moon Ranch, where you can pet and feed their herd (even the babies) while also sampling their fiber products.

-End your day at the Wine Down Ranch (14), a working cattle farm with overnight accommodations including a tiny house, a bunkhouse and campsites.
+End your day at the Wine Down Ranch, a working cattle farm with overnight accommodations including a tiny house, a bunkhouse and campsites.
 In addition to experiencing life on a ranch, the Wine Down is a great spot for hiking, biking, bird-watching and stargazing.

 This program is supported in part by the Beginning Farmer and Rancher Development Program [grant no. 2020-70017-32426] from the USDA National Institute of Food and Agriculture.